Dalia-21/rpi-projects/lib/README.md

 These files are used by multiple projects within this repository.
 The following sections provide instructions on use.
+This folder also contains files describing usage of various Pico modules.

 ### Keypad
 The file ```keypad.py``` contains the class code for controlling a matrix keypad.
 The class constructor has two positional arguments and one optional one.